TruddyTheDuddi/stickit-truddy/README.md

 Code for sending email is handled by [PHPMailer](https://github.com/PHPMailer/PHPMailer).

-Fonts are from their respective creators, and are granted for personal use.
+Fonts are from their respective creators, and are licensed to me for both personal and commercial use.

 ---
 > [!IMPORTANT]
 > This "Stickers Collector" project, including all code, assets, documentation, and other materials, are made by me, [@TruddyTheDuddi](https://github.com/TruddyTheDuddi).
-While I don't mind you using it for your own personal use or for learning purposes, please do not use it for commercial purposes, nor host it as your own website.
+While I don't mind you using it for personal learning purposes, please do not use it for commercial ends.
+Do not host it as your own website.